linucks/ambuild/README.md

 ```
 docker run hello-world
 ```
 If you see the following output when running the line above, you have a working Docker installation!
-If you do not see the output below please contact your local Linux specialist or visit the [Docker website] (https://docs.docker.com/).
+If you do not see the output below please contact your local Linux specialist or visit the [Docker website](https://docs.docker.com/).

 ###### Hello from Docker!
 ###### This message shows that your installation appears to be working correctly.